-At Infused, we don't use pre-made templates that you can buy for R500 on a website, slap a logo on, on call it day.
-What we do instead, is custom build your entire website from the ground up.
+We don’t use pre-made templates that you can buy for R500 on a website, slap a logo on and call it day.
+What we do instead, is a custom build for your entire website from the ground up.

 There are a few advantages in doing so:

 - Custom look – your website doesn’t look like a million others out there that have used templates

 - Lightning-fast – since everything is semantically and properly built, this ensures very fast page load times

 - Great for SEO – your web pages will be much better optimized for Google